 Dr. Youngblood has been a director since June 2013.
 He is a member of Mallinckrodt's Governance and Compliance Committee.
 Dr. Youngblood is a founding partner of Pharos Capital Group, a private equity firm that focuses on buyouts in the healthcare services sector.
 Dr. Youngblood served as a director of Gap Inc. from 2006 to 2012, a director of Starwood Hotels and Resorts from 2001 to 2012, a director of Burger King Corporation from 2004 to 2010 and a director of iStar Financial from 1998 to 2001.
 Dr. Youngblood has been serving as a director of Scientific Games Corporation since August 2018.
 He has been CEO/Chairman of Pharos Capital BDC, Inc. from 2017 to 2019.
-He also served as a director of Energy Future Holdings Corp. from 2007 to 2018, as a director of Pace Holdings Corp. from 2015 to 2017 and as a director of TPG Pace Holding Corp. from 2017 to 2019.
+He also served as a director on the Dallas Police Fire Pension Fund from 2017 to 2019.
+Prior to that, Dr. Youngblood served as a director of Energy Future Holdings Corp. from 2007 to 2018, as a director of Pace Holdings Corp. from 2015 to 2017 and as a director of TPG Pace Holding Corp. from 2017 to 2019.
 He is currently a director of TPG Pace Beneficial Finance Corp and TPG Pace Tech Opportunities Corp., both of which are Special Purpose Acquisition Companies.
 Dr. Youngblood's qualifications to serve on our Board include his extensive experience in healthcare practice, policy and business.